Being prepared is one of the most important things that a speaker can do. It helps a presentation run smoothly and it shows respect for the audience.

 Preparation will not guarantee perfection.
 But that’s OK.
 It is through our mistakes (or hitches) that we learn and improve.
 And when it comes to public speaking, there is always room for improvement.

-Preparation is important.
+Preparation is important and certainly much better than procrastination.
 But there comes a point when we have to stand and deliver.

 Rehearsing is for Cowards